8 Tips To Avoid Vomiting & Nausea During Colonoscopy Prep. [Doctor Explains]

 • Start with a small test dose of 30 to 60 mL of your colon prep.

-• Gradually increasing the dose of your colon prep.
+• Gradually increase the dose of your colon prep.
 AVOID drinking too much prep too fast.

-• Take a 30-60 minutes break if you are already vomiting.
+• Take a 30-60-minute break if you are already vomiting.

 • Try to refrigerate your colon prep.
 This helps to reduce nausea and vomiting.